 It’s fair to assume that most investors (active or passive) are investing in property for cash-flow (i.e. income).
 If you are buying income producing property, then cap rates DO matter.

 When I first started in this space in 2014, understanding cap rates were fundamental to being considered legitimate in CRE.
 You wouldn’t garner much respect from brokers if you couldn’t talk cap rates.
-In the last couple years, I’ve heard several discussions alluding to “cap rates don’t matter”, “we can force the cap rate down or up”, etc. which effectively negates the importance of cap rates.
+In the last couple of years, I’ve heard several discussions alluding to “cap rates don’t matter”, “we can force the cap rate down or up”, etc. which effectively negates the importance of cap rates.
 Since the way income producing properties are valued has not changed, I believe that some investors are ignoring the importance of cap rate given the competitive (and forgiving) market we were in.
 A rising tide lifts all boats and in an environment of strong rent growth and compressing cap rates, there was no foul for not considering cap rates in depth.
 But long-term, the understanding of cap rates is fundamental to investing in CRE and this article explains why.

 What is a Cap Rate?

 A cap rate is a measure of risk.

 The statement above is probably not what you expected to see first in an article about cap rates.
 Most articles about cap rate start with defining cap rate as:

 Cap Rate = Net Operating Income (NOI) / Value

 The above formula tells you how to calculate a cap rate but nothing more.
 A property with $600K of NOI is purchased for $10M and hence has a 6% cap rate.
 But what does that mean?
 How does it help an investor make decisions?

 For investors with finance experience, think of cap rate in real estate as the inverse of P/E (price to earnings ratio) ratios for equities.
 It provides the ability to compare opportunities against each other.